MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 Select a link in a web page that results in downloading a file.

 > [!IMPORTANT]
-> The **Click download link on web page** action only works in the Internet Explorer web browser, which has reached the end of its product lifecycle.
-We don't recommend you use this action, use [HTTP actions](web.md#downloadfromweb) instead.
+> The **Click download link on web page** action only works in Internet Explorer, which has reached the end of its lifecycle.
+We recommend using [HTTP actions](web.md#downloadfromweb) instead.

 ### Input parameters